clintmadeit/Clint-Tools/docs/benchmarking.md

 you should not try to open the project and play it back in Stargate DAW unless you have a CPU with many cores AND you have configured Stargate DAW to use at least 8 cores in the `Hardware Settings` dialog on the welcome screen.
-However, you can offline render it on any hadrware, even a Raspberry Pi 4 or an ancient laptop.
+However, you can offline render it on any hardware, even a Raspberry Pi 4 or an ancient laptop.

 16 threads, 44100 sample rate, 512 buffer size: